 Sundays, September–May, 9:30 & 11am, Main Campus

-This large group/small group experience encourages kids to discover who Jesus is and shows them how to put their faith into practical action.
+This large group/small group experience encourages children to discover who Jesus is and shows them how to put their faith into practical action.

 Students in grades 4 & 5 are encouraged to see how God is available at any given moment.
-Kids learn through group prayer, journaling, praying scripture and discovering to hear God’s voice.
+Children learn through group prayer, journaling, praying scripture and discovering to hear God’s voice.

-This year, the Awana program (ages 3–grade 6) is offered as a fun approach for early evangelism and discipleship.
-Scripture-based programs and games promote Bible study and help kids develop faith in Christ.
+The Awana program (ages 3–grade 6) is offered as a fun approach for early evangelism and discipleship.
+Scripture-based programs and games promote Bible study and help children develop faith in Christ.
 Childcare for infants is available for volunteers.
-Cost: $35.

-This is an additional opportunity for kids (preschool–grade 5) to form healthy friendships, learn to apply biblical principles to everyday situations, memorize verses and develop life skills in a safe and fun environment.
+This is an additional opportunity for children (preschool–grade 5) to form healthy friendships, learn to apply biblical principles to everyday situations, memorize verses and develop life skills in a safe and fun environment.